stillday/Tiny-D6-System-for-Foundry-VTT-/README.md

 ## Feedback

 Constructive feedback is welcome!
+You can send feedback at any time, either via an Isso message or directly via Discord.
+Write either crash#7509 or RackNar#7343

-To send feedback you can visit the FoundryVTT discord and @architech99 for any feedback.
-Additionally, you may submit an issue here on GitLab.
+Additionally, you may submit an issue here on Github.

 ## Contributing